TinosNitso/mpv-scripts/README.md

 To use on YouTube select Open→URL in SMPlayer (Ctrl+U, or can set Shift+Tab for power users).
 Rumble, Odyssey, RedTube & rutube.ru are also compatible.

 ## Installation
-In Windows extract all `.lua` scripts from the `.zip` & copy/paste them into `smplayer-portable` folder.
+In Windows extract all `.lua` scripts from the `.zip` into the `smplayer-portable` folder.
 Then in SMPlayer Advanced Preferences enter

 `--script=.`

 Then hit OK & play.
-Overall I consider playback smoother than VLC. [main](main.lua) is also a README, but in lua, & has more details. `.` means the working directory.
+Overall I consider playback smoother than VLC. `.` means the working directory.
 To remove the mpv/SMPlayer TitleBar use AutoHotkey (my ahk scripts are [here](https://github.com/TinosNitso/AutoHotkey)).

 For YouTube also extract [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) into the same folder.
 Don't forget to update it later on!